 - The outdoor animal facilities need to be addressed.
 There continues to be a need for fencing upgrades at the VTH and ARBL for the livestock used in teaching.
-The bison facility acquired from the USDA is also in need of repair. - The light control system at Painter Center is obsolete.
-The rodent caging is in need of replacement as the ventilated caging system are approaching their life span.
+The bison facility acquired from the USDA is also in need of repair. - The rodent caging is in need of replacement as the ventilated caging system are approaching their life span.

 The design and construction of the Bay Facility on the South Campus continues to move forward.
-Given the nature of the facility, location, and current building costs, additional resources may be needed to see this facility to fruition.